wesinator/GroundTruths/README.md

-# CTI Ground Truths
+# CTI/DFIR truths

-Knowledgebase of universal truths, analysis caveats for cyber threat intelligence (CTI) , in one place.
+CTI and DFIR focused universal truths and technical analysis caveats, in one place.

 ## Truths